kanaka/mal/chuck/chuck.md

     functions/variables)
   - if you use static variables, you can't assign values to them directly, you'll have to do that after the class has been defined
+  - worse, you can't even declare anything that's not a primitive, so if you want to declare a reference type, use the reference operator instead...
   - no interfaces
   - no generics (copy/paste code for all types you need!)
   - no unions (use Object, then cast to the correct type)